OpenAT/odoo_v8.0/README.md

 - updated requirements.txt to install with pip install -r /path/to/requirements.txt
 - all third party addons as well as odoo itself are linked as submodules

-#### Planned: Simple setup through odoo-tools.sh
+#### Simple setup through odoo-tools.sh
-odoo-tools.sh will be a simple setup script that is able to
+**odoo-tools.sh** is a simple setup script that is able to
+- prepare an ubuntu 14.04 LTS server for odoo
 - setup new instances of odoo on the local server
+- create new databases for a local instance with setup of:
+    - postgres user
+    - server.conf und server.init
+    - database creation
+    - etherpad setup
+    - nginx setup (match url to local db)
+    - backup and logrotate cron jobs
+- ToDo: update an instance to branch master from github
-- deploy addon(s) to one or more databases on the local server
+- ToDo: deploy addon(s) to one or more databases on the local server

-- backup and restore databases (and data-dir) on the local server
+Also there is a tool called **db-tools.sh** to backup and restore local databases.

 ## SETUP